Link-Jon/Link-CC/README.md

 ~ I dont want to refer to this as an OS, its not. but its also a bit more than just a library... so i dont know.
 ~~ If you need to use an event in your code, either use rawBack() (same as os.pullEventRaw()) or check the near the top of startup

-Use 'pastebin get 7W48dz3c install' in a CC computer and it will get the two most important items: startup httpbasic and these two can just download the rest.
-(I do have it set so it doesnt download unless you need it.
-Hopeful to make this lower filesize.)
+Use 'pastebin get 7W48dz3c install' in a CC computer and it will get the five of the 10 files: startup http (as https) help maths (as calc) mtext dolua and if needed can download the rest.
+(I do have it setup this way so it doesnt download unless you need it.
+Hopeful this will lower filesize.)